Correlation Between Alliant Energy and WEC Energy

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in WEC Energy Group are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
-In spite of rather sound technical and fundamental indicators, WEC Energy is not utilizing all of its potentials.
-The newest stock price tumult, may contribute to shorter-term losses for the shareholders.
+Compared to the overall equity markets, risk-adjusted returns on investments in WEC Energy Group are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
+In spite of rather uncertain technical and fundamental indicators, WEC Energy exhibited solid returns over the last few months and may actually be approaching a breakup point.

 Alliant Energy and WEC Energy Volatility Contrast